theonlyasdk/ormali/README.md

 # Ormali
 Tasks/TODO management app made for the web with a bit of Bootstrap 5 tech.
-Go to https://theonlyasdk.github.io/ormali to check it out!
+Visit https://theonlyasdk.github.io/ormali to check it out!

 ## Features
 - Your normal todo app.